Alcones1/nr1-pathpoint/README.md

-Now, on the pop-up window, click on the "On" symbol, to disable this particular Touchpoint.
-Later on you can right click on this Touchpoint, click on the "Off" symbol, to enable it again.
+Now, on the pop-up window, click on the "On" symbol, to disable the Touchpoint.
+Later on you can right click on the same Touchpoint, then on the "Off" symbol, to enable it again.

 Return to top of [Index](#Index)